Ajibman/QuantumTrader-AI/project-checklist.md

 ✅ 5. index.html UI Rules

 Must contain:
 A 4–5 line app description before activation.
-[11/19, 11:29 AM] ChatGPT 1-800-242-8478: - Clean structure (no module previews, no messy footers).
 Footer must appear only at the bottom.
 Payment gate images can be shown; activation logic will be wired in later.
 ✅ 6.
 Environment Variables